 Although most people understand the devastating effects that fires and explosions have on residential and public areas, many do not understand how their actions can help prevent fires and other accidents from occurring.
 It is important to practice safety at home, in the workplace, and in public, and understand the dangers of fire hazards in each place.

 In the event of an explosion or fire, persons who live, work , or are in the area may suffer serious burns, projectile injuries, and other wounds.
 Fires may not only cause burn injuries to those exposed to the flames, but may also ignite unstable or flammable compounds and create disastrous explosions.

-Fire hazards can be found almost anywhere.
+Fires can be caused by hazards found almost everywhere.
 Unfortunately, people rarely notice the presence of these hazards until something goes wrong.
-Click on the following links to learn about common fire hazards:
+Some of the most common fire hazards include:

 - Fire Hazards in the Home: Although home explosions are relatively rare, fires are not.
 Some of the most common fire hazards in the home include improperly wired electrical systems, improperly installed machines (including dryers) electronic malfunctions and improper use or installation of heaters.

 - Fire Hazards Outdoors: The outdoors can be full of fire hazards, like dry foliage or chopped wood that can easily lead to extremely dangerous situations.
 Although outdoor fires can be prevented, this doesn’t always stop these dangerous fires from occurring.
 Unfortunately, when an outdoor fire happens, those caught in its path could be seriously injured.